liamgentile/GuessPaintingYear/README.md

 - Semantic HTML (i.e. `button`, `label`)
 - clear language, no abbreviations
 - Added a hint feature (painting name), as sometimes the alt text is not the best
+- `aria-live` attribute to inform the user of exception messages, guess response, and hint

 ## Testing